 (Laceration, Vaginal; Vaginal Tears; Tears, Vaginal)

-Vaginal lacerations are tears in the vagina or in the skin and muscle around the vaginal opening.
-Tears most commonly occur in the perineum.
-The perineum is the area between the anus and the opening of the vagina.
+Vaginal lacerations are tears in the vagina or in the skin and muscle around its opening.
+Tears are most common in the space between the opening of the vagina and the rectum (perineum).
+The tear may be minor or very deep.

 The American Congress of Obstetricians and Gynecologists